Powell’s Plummet through Lodore Canyon – The 1869 Expedition

 The next day, they found remnants of the boat splattered against another boulder downstream.
 Jack Sumner and Bill Dunn hopped in the Emma Dean for another rescue mission in hopes to recover Powell’s precious hardware.

 They start, reach it, and out come the barometers; and now the boys set up a shout, and I join them, pleased that they should be as glad to save the instruments as myself.
 When the boat lands on our side, I find that the only things saved from the wreck were the barometers, a package of thermometers, and a three gallon keg of whisky, which is what the men were shouting about.

 Powell was so elated about his beloved barometers, Jack Sumner likened him to a smitten teenage girl.
 As for the juice, Powell didn’t know about it and had been previously opposed to having alcohol on the trip.
 But given the circumstances, he allowed it to come along as “medicine.”

 June 17, Hawkins Started the Fire

 Billy had stacked the majority of the cooking supplies in his arms, but as he raced to the banks, slapstick prevailed and he tripped.
-The mess kits were now tributes to the river as it was time for everyone to push off.
+The mess kits were now tributes to the tributary as it was time for everyone to push off.

 In the dark and in every direction, the boats bumbled into an uncharted rapid.
 Luckily the water wasn’t as saucy as it was upstream, and they blindly ran it with success.
 They laughed heartily, especially when they realized General Bradley’s eyebrows had joined their losses that night.

 Powell wrote, “Our plates are gone, our spoons are gone, our knives and forks are gone; “Water ketch’ em,” “H-e-a-p ketch’ em.”
-His quote came from the Utes who had warned the expedition about the unforgiving ways of this river.
+His quote came from the Utes who had previously warned the expedition about the unforgiving ways of this river.

 June 18, Powell Needs Pants